chris-smith/ShiftBrite/README.md

 #define latchpin 9
 #define datapin 11
 ```
+This can be adjusted as you see fit.

 Current implementation supports up to 4 shiftbrites wired in series.

+Future work will involve improving speed, flexibility, and weight of package.
+Most likely, pinout will be available to be set from constructor, restriction on maximum number of shiftbrites will be removed or increased, package will possibly contain a second lightweight implementation that comes without predefined colors, random colors, etc. Open to suggestions

 #Example use: